Lead Generation Process: Inbound, Outbound & More

 Research Each Lead

 You probably learned a little bit about your leads while you were sourcing them.
 But it’s important to get a full picture of their personality and current circumstances so you can personalize your messaging.
 If you find something, jot it down.
-It might prove crucial in a cold call or email when you have only seconds to grab their attention and convince them you are going to provide value to their day.
+It might prove crucial in a cold call or email when you have only seconds to grab their attention and convince them you're going to provide value.

 Here are some effective research methods and things to look out for: